onlyafly/oakblue/README.md

 Oakblue is a virtual machine and assembler for that virtual machine, as a learning project.

+The program started off as an implementation of the LC3 abstract machine.

 ## Using

 ## Developing the interpreter/compiler